RiverRuby/digital-garden/content/proposals/SHAmaphore.md

-🚧 This is a work-in-progress 🚧

 A combined signature, anon sign-in, and pseudonym protocol that is newly enabled by binary-field systems like [[Binius]].
-This reuses the primary components of [[Semaphore]], the first useful consumer ZK tool, but replaces the need for Poseidon with battle-tested and beloved SHA-256.
+This reuses the primary components of [[Semaphore]], the first useful consumer ZK tool, but replaces the need for Poseidon with battle-tested and universally beloved SHA-256.
 The entire proving process is also done via SHA-256, making this highly client-friendly.

 ## Simplified API